 These DIY Christmas nutcrackers, or toy soldiers if you will, are a fun and creative way to craft with pringles cans or cardboard tubes.
 You can turn cylinder-shaped gifts like candles or tall cookie tins into nutcrackers and make your gift wrapping extra special.

 Read on for the complete step-by-step tutorial on how to make your Christmas nutcracker gift wrap.
 It’s easy to do and all you need is three different papers, ribbons, a marker, some double-sided tape, and a pair of scissors.

-Before we start, here are a few handy gift wrapping tips.
+Before we start, here are a few handy craft tips.

-- Before you start, have your present ready, wrapped in brown kraft paper, and collect all your materials.
+- Before you start wrap your pringles can, cylinder gift, or cardboard tube in brown kraft paper, and collect all your materials.
 That way you won’t waste time searching for anything when you are in the middle of making your nutcracker.

 - If your cut edges end up looking a bit jagged, fold them over and under for a straight, smooth seam and a cleaner look.